 - These logs include the logs written from services in your cloud

 infrastructure and logs for managed services (Compute Engine,

 Cloud SQL, Datastore, and so on) and other services

 list.
 Other included logs are those delivered by the

 mongodb, and all others covered in the agent logs list.
 You can configure the Logging agent to report additional logs by setting the underlying Fluentd configuration.

 - Cloud Audit Logs

 - Cloud Audit Logs maintains two types of audit logs for each project and organization: Admin Activity and Data Access.
-Google Cloud Platform (GCP) services write audit log entries to these logs to help you answer the questions "who did what, where, and when?" within your GCP projects Admin Activity logs contain log entries for API calls or other administrative actions that modify the configuration or metadata of resources.
+Google Cloud services write audit log entries to these logs to help you answer the questions "who did what, where, and when?" within your Cloud projects Admin Activity logs contain log entries for API calls or other administrative actions that modify the configuration or metadata of resources.
 Data Access audit logs record API calls that create, modify, or read user-provided data.
 See the list of services that produce audit logs.

 Depending on the type of log, there are three distinct logging payload formats.